Skip to content

 Admin privileges required.

-This option uses the Group Policy for Microsoft Edge.
-You must be signed in as an administrator to use this method.
+This section requires administrator privileges.
+It uses the Group Policy for Microsoft Edge, so you’ll need to be signed in as an administrator to proceed.

 Always Enable With Automatic Fill